 \subsection{Unconfoundedness of the Joint Treatment}

-To draw causal inference, the standard literature relies on the unconfoundedness assumption, which implies that the treatment can be considered to be randomly assigned after accounting for agents' differences in a fixed set of exogenous pre-treatment characteristics \citep{Rubin:1990}.
+To draw causal inference, it is standard in the literature to rely on the unconfoundedness assumption, which implies that the treatment can be considered to be randomly assigned after accounting for agents' differences in a fixed set of exogenous pre-treatment characteristics (\citealp{Rubin:1990}).
 However, in the presence of interference, we require that both the individual and the neighborhood treatments should be unconfounded conditional on covariates.
-The extension of unconfoundedness to neighborhood treatment is a crucial element of this study because only when both treatments are considered as random is any potential confounding effect offset.
-Formally, this leads to the identification of the dose-response function $\mu(z,g)$ based on the unconfoudedness assumption of the joint treatment, which is the conditional independence between the joint treatment and potential outcomes:

-\begin{assumption} [Unconfoudedness of the Joint Treatment] Conditional on the vector of covariates $\vX_i$, the potential outcome $Y_i(z,g)$ is independent of the level of the treatments $Z_i$ and $G_i$:
+\begin{assumption} [Unconfoundedness of the Joint Treatment] Conditional on the vector of covariates $\vX_i$, the potential outcome $Y_i(z,g)$ is independent of the level of the treatments $Z_i$ and $G_i$:

 \end{assumption} Assumption \ref{ass:unconf} states that for agents with the same values of covariates $\vX_i$, the distribution of a potential outcome $Y_i(z,g)$ does not depend on the actual treatments $Z_i$ and $G_i$ that each agent receives.
-Conditional independence of $Y_i(z,g)$ essentially posits an exogeneity assumption of the joint treatment and it rules out the presence of unmeasured factors affecting the potential outcome of an agent $i$ and alternatively their own treatment or the treatment received by their neighbors (see \cite{Forastiere:2020} for a detailed discussion on the plausibility of this assumption).
+Conditional independence of $Y_i(z,g)$ essentially posits an exogeneity assumption of the joint treatment and it rules out the presence of unmeasured factors affecting the potential outcome of an agent $i$ and either their own treatment or the treatment received by their neighbors (\citealp{Forastiere:2020}).